Meet our Staff

 Associate Program Officer

-Kevin Close serves as an internal grant reviewer across all of Spencer's major grant programs.
+Kevin Close serves as an internal grant reviewer across all of Spencer's grant programs.

 Kevin Close is an interdisciplinary scholar who seeks to improve and rethink large-scale standardized testing systems.
 His research spans three major strands of educational research: measurement, educational technology, and educational policy to examine wider validity issues in education whether at the macro scale, with teacher evaluation systems, or the micro scale, with the language of particular test items.